-A number of states have general MF guidelines that are designed to maintain the 'status quo', i.e., that fields from new transmission lines not exceed those of existing transmission lines.
-In 1991, the New York Public Service Commission established an interim policy based on limits to MF.
+New York and Florida have general MF guidelines that are designed to maintain the "status quo", i.e., that fields from new transmission lines not exceed those of existing transmission lines.
+In 1991, the New York Public Service Commission established an interim policy, still in effect, based on limits to MF.
 It required new high-voltage transmission lines to be designed so that the maximum magnetic fields at the edge of the ROW, one meter above ground, would not exceed 200 mG if the line were to operate at its highest continuous current rating.
 This 200 mG level represents the maximum calculated magnetic field level for 345 kV lines that were then in operation in New York State.

-The Florida Environmental Regulation Commission established a maximum magnetic field limit for new transmission lines and substations in 1989.
+The Florida Environmental Regulation Commission (Section 403.061(30), Florida Statutes, Rule 62-814) established a maximum magnetic field limit for new transmission lines and substations in 1989.
 The MF limits established for the edge of 230-kV to 500-kV transmission line ROWs and the property boundaries for substations ranged from 150 mG to 250 mG, depending on the voltage of the new transmission line and whether an existing 500-kV line was already present.
+In 2008, the Florida policy was revised to add a provision making the 250 mG magnetic field limit at the edge of the ROW and at substation property boundaries applicable to transmission lines and substations with a nominal voltage greater than 500-kV.
+Florida limits apply to one meter above ground level under an assumption that the transmission line is operating at its maximum continuous current rating.